 Get set, wellie, go!

-It's essential that your child has the right footwear for the forest - we are jumping in puddles not strolling in Sainsbury's... wellies or strong outdoor shoes are essential, we can't accept children wearing anything else no matter how fashionable!
+It's essential that your child has the right footwear for the outdoors - we are jumping in puddles not strolling in Sainsbury's... wellies or strong outdoor shoes are essential and maximize the fun children can have outside.

 Dressed for all occasions

 Forests can be delightful in the spring, superb in the summer and awesome in the autumn... but only with the right outfit!
 Children can't fully experience the outdoors if they are worried about getting dirty...so always wear old clothes you don't mind getting wet or muddy.

 Not so tough mudder

 After a fun day's forest learning, there are bound to be a couple of muddy little hands here and there, be sure to help your little one with a good old scrub after sessions and before eating.